sunilkdevops/java_p6/README.md

 java -jar target/dependency/webapp-runner.jar target/*.war
 ```

-The application will be available on `http://localhost:8080`.
+The application will be availablee on `http://localhost:8080`.

 ## How This Was Built